matthewnitschke/ko-dropdown/README.md

 ```
 when a is selected in the dropdown, the value observable will be set to 0

-# Running the Demo
+# Running the Docs
-The demo file uses a [ko-component-page](https://github.com/matthewnitschke/ko-component-page) component to display each example.
+The docs file uses a [ko-component-page](https://github.com/matthewnitschke/ko-component-page) component to api information.
 To run, first install dependencies
 ```
 npm install
 ```